Pitrified/snippet/cursive-writer/src/cursive_writer/gui_spline/README.md

 * Do not draw segments between glyphs, they are there for a reason
 * Dark mode
 * Set from CLI theme and thickness and loglevel
+* Create the file dialog in the view, inside the controller, ask for the destination, calling a method inside the view, that returns the path.

 ### Ideas

 * Each spline point has unique ID, the splines are list of IDs
 * For the ligatures: disregard the glyphs and look at the points orientation, chop off the letter wherever needed.
-Different version of a letter with different attach point are allowd (and needed).
+Different version of a letter with different left attach point (high/low) are needed.

 ### On logging